JOSHDATA10/Triumphs-of-PARIS-2024/README.md

 3. China had the second highest medal points, 176.
 4. Athletics and Swimming had the highest number of medals 112 and 105 respectively.
 5. The United States of America , had the highest number of athletes for the 2024 Olympics, with over 600 athletes.
 USA also participated in 47 disciplines , of 49.
 This could account for the high number of medals won by USA.

+### Conclusion
+In the grand arena of Paris 2024, the numbers tell a story of determination, excellence, and unmatched athletic prowess.
+The USA's dominance with 111 medals and a remarkable 216 points underscores their global sportsmanship.
+Zhang Yufei's six-medal feat and Marchand Leon's golden triumphs reflect the spirit of individual brilliance that the Olympics celebrate.
+This exploration of Paris 2024 not only captures the triumphs of nations and athletes but also highlights the essence of the Olympic spirit—where every medal is a testament to hard work, resilience, and the pursuit of greatness.